 It's announced it's increasing the direct debit

 It's possible you've received a letter telling you the direct debit has increased.
-This isn't unreasonable, as in past years gas prices alone have risen by 50%.
+This may be because your supplier has hiked prices across the board.
 If possible, arm yourself with price rise data from the Cheap Gas & Electricity guide.

-If you think the increase is disproportionate, it's best to deal with that before the new level is in place.
+If you think the increase is disproportionate, it's best to deal with that before the new price increase is in place.

 It's put up the direct debit without telling you